raaki274/personclient/README.md

     2. Create a directory with name "jsondb"

-    3. Note: JSONDB components used in the application will store the JSON collections under this location only
+    3. Note: JSONDB components used in the application will store the JSON collections under this location.

 #### Build packaging and running the application locally
     1. Go to the root/parent directory of the application codebase where the pom.xml is available inside your GIT clone directory